 As pressures for development for housing and office buildings continue, and empty spaces are disappearing, I personally think it is important for residents to engage with the forests.

-While my forest bath videos can not transmit essential oils which are thought to be a contributor to the health benefits, they might provide some relaxation and inspiration to get out and be with some live trees the next time you have a bit of free time.
-[Videos above]
+While my forest bath videos can not transmit essential oils which are thought to be a contributor to the health benefits, new studies show that looking at the geometric shapes found in nature provides positive health benefits.

 As more and more people move to cities, keeping that connection to nature is becoming important on a global scale.